UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 All relevant files should be accessible on a server than can be directly accessed at [https://gws-access.jasmin.ac.uk/public/covid19/](https://gws-access.jasmin.ac.uk/public/covid19/).
 You cannot query an SQLite database from a server like this, you can only download files.
-Thus the `stages.db` databases in each sub-directory contain the raw outputs, but the summary measures are in the `weeksums.csv` files.
-These hold weekly average `Hprev`, `Cprev` and total `Deaths` for each week / ward combination for every week since just before the first lockdown.
+Thus the `age*.db` databases in each sub-directory contain the raw outputs, but the summary measures are in the `weeksums.csv` files.
+These hold weekly average `Hprev` and total `Deaths` for each week / ward combination for every week since just before the first lockdown.

-In the baseline directory for each design point (e.g. `Ens0000` and not `Ens0000x001` etc.) there are three files: `Hprev.csv`, `Cprev.csv` and `Deaths.csv` that contain the quantiles of the different outputs over the replicates for each design point.
+In the baseline directory for each design point (e.g. `Ens0000` and not `Ens0000x001` etc.) there are two files: `Hprev.csv` and `Deaths.csv` that contain the quantiles of the different outputs over the replicates for each design point.

-The R script `downloadQuantiles.R` provides some parallel code that can be run from any user machine to download these and concatentae the outputs across the design points accordingly.
+The R script `downloadQuantiles.R` provides some parallel code that can be run from any user machine to download these and concatenate the outputs across the design points accordingly.
 Just change the lines:

 ```